awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

 **Note**
 To share an automated DB snapshot, create a manual DB snapshot by copying the automated snapshot, and then share that copy\.
 This process also applies to AWS Backup–generated resources\.

-For more information on copying a snapshot, see [Copying a snapshot](USER_CopySnapshot.md)\.
+For more information on copying a snapshot, see [Copying a DB snapshot](USER_CopySnapshot.md)\.
 For more information on restoring a DB instance from a DB snapshot, see [Restoring from a DB snapshot](USER_RestoreFromSnapshot.md)\.

 You can share a manual snapshot with up to 20 other AWS accounts\.